sanchezfranco/pyqgis-move-layer-to-layer/README.md

 On Windows, probably: C:\Users\user_name.qgis2\python\plugins\

-Change the name of the extracted folder to "test".
+Change the name of the extracted folder to "MovewithSnap".

 Start your QGIS and go to Plugins->Manage and Install Plugins.